 - CITI Modules

-- Leadership/Research Project
+- Leadership Project Selection

 - Ongoing LEND faculty research projects where there is a defined component relating to interdisciplinary leadership to improve services to children and their families.
 For example, a faculty member may have a research project at the implementation stage where a team could be active participants in the recruitment, enrollment and data collection phase of the project.

 - LEND faculty may have a strong interest in initiating a new area of research that requires support at the developmental stage.
-A trainee team might conduct preliminary background/pilot work to support a proposal for external funding.
+A Fellows team might conduct preliminary background/pilot work to support a proposal for external funding.

 - LEND faculty may be aware of or involved with a project originating in the community, for example, a technical assistance project with a specific agency.
 This may offer valuable interdisciplinary leadership experience and meet the needs of community-based LEND partners.